What if I could improve my response rate by offering a survey incentive?

 That would be fantastic.

 As a rule of thumb, anything above 10% response rates will yield meaningful data.

-But, what if your customers are simply not committed to
+But, what if your customers are simply not committed to providing you feedback?

 Whether it is because your survey doesn’t really relate to your

 How can you send out a survey without worrying about whether or not you’ll get back enough responses to make a solid conclusion about something?

 Believe it or not, there’s a whole field dedicated to answering this one question.

 Offering a survey incentive is one of those answers.

 A survey incentive is something that motivates or encourages someone to invest their time in a survey to the best of their ability.
 Incentives come in many forms.

 In this post, we will discuss the following: